FORM Swim Goggles Review

 - Total performance for the entire workout so far.

-You chose to display one metric from time, stroke rate, stroke count, distance per stroke, pace per 100, pace per 50, distance, length count, and calories burned.
+You chose to display one metric from time, stroke rate, stroke count, distance per stroke, pace per 100, pace per 50, distance, length count, calories burned, pace and HR

-However, FORM goggles do not give you a truly ‘instant pace’, they work on knowing how long the pool is and the time taken for the onboard accelerometers to recognise a turn and hence your pace.
+However, in swim mode, FORM goggles do not give you a truly ‘instant pace’, they work on knowing how long the pool is and the time taken for the onboard accelerometers to recognise a turn and hence your pace.
 Stroke type and frequency are also detected.
+In open water mode, you DO get pace continually updated but as of 17Oct2020 this is your average pace-to-date (no laps)

 What’s the big deal?